ibm-cloud-docs/solution-tutorials/configuring-IPSEC-VPN.md

 -	[Virtual Router Appliance VPN](https://console.bluemix.net/docs/infrastructure/virtual-router-appliance/about.html#virtual-private-network-vpn-gateway)

-This tutorial presents setup of a site-to-site IPSec VPN using a Virtual Router Appliance (VRA) to connect a subnet in a client data center to a secured subnet on the {{site.data.keyword.Bluemix_notm}}private network.
+This tutorial presents setup of a site-to-site IPSec VPN using a Virtual Router Appliance (VRA) to connect a subnet in a client data center to a secured subnet on the {{site.data.keyword.Bluemix_notm}} private network.

 This example builds on the secure private network enclosure documented in tutorial xxxxxxxx.
 It uses a site-to-site IPSec VPN, GRE tunnel and static routing.
 More complex VPN configurations that use dynamic routing (BGP etc) and VTI tunnels can